 Lenders for High Risk Auto Loans

-Another way high risk car loan companies protect their interests is by using the car itself as a form of collateral.
+Another way high risk lenders protect their interests is by using the car itself as a form of collateral.
 In the event a borrower stops paying on the car, the lender reserves the right to repossess it.
 Ensuring borrowers earn enough income to afford a particular car is another way lenders protect their interests.
 Fortunately, most people who find themselves in need of a high risk auto loan will repay on the loan, which is why high risk lenders take the chances they do.

-High Risk Auto Loan Approval Criteria
+Loan Approval Criteria

 What distinguishes traditional lenders from high risk lenders has to do with the type of criteria borrowers must meet in order to be approved for a car loan.
 Traditional lenders and some of the more lenient lenders rely heavily on a person’s credit score.
 Credit scores provide lenders with a birds-eye-view of a person’s overall financial trustworthiness.
 Most traditional lenders will refuse to lend to someone with a score below 540 since borrowers with this low a score have most likely built up a history of charge-offs, late payments and repossessions.
 At this point, borrowers fall within the “no credit” category, which is another term for high risk.

-With high risk auto loan lenders, no credit financing is common, though strict conditions apply for loan approval.
+With high risk auto loans lenders, no credit financing is common, though strict conditions apply for loan approval.
 Lenders may request a minimum down payment amount of up to 20 percent.
 Most high risk lenders will charge a high interest rate due to the high risk nature of the loan.
 There are some lenders that operate as “buy here/pay here” establishments and handle their own financing.
 Considering these lenders pretty much answer to no one as far as financing institutions and car manufacturers go, borrowers may be at considerable risk of buying poor quality cars.